The 28 Different Types of Sleeves: A Complete Guide

 Frill Sleeve

-A frill sleeve is a type of sleeve that is gathered at the shoulder and extends down to the elbow or wrist or sometimes shorter to the upper arm only, in a series of ruffles.
-This sleeve style is often seen on dresses and blouses and is a popular choice for special occasions.
+A frill sleeve is a type of sleeve that is gathered at the shoulder and extends down to the elbow or wrist or sometimes shorter to the upper arm only in a series of ruffles.
+This sleeve style is often seen in dresses and blouses and is a popular choice for special occasions.

 Pagoda Sleeve

 A pagoda sleeve is a type of sleeve used in East Asian clothing, typically featuring multiple layers of fabric that taper down to the wrist.
-The style is often found on traditional Chinese garments, such as the cheongsam, as well as on Japanese kimonos and Korean hanboks.
+The style is often found in traditional Chinese garments, such as the cheongsam, as well as in Japanese kimonos and Korean hanboks.
 The pagoda sleeve is named after the tiered roofs of East Asian temples, which it is said to resemble.

 Peasant Sleeve